mattdistefano/scss-training/training.md

 Many IDEs, including Visual Studio, have support for SCSS syntax highlighting and hinting.

-SCSS compilation can also be interated into CI builds by invoking the SCSS compiler during build.
+SCSS compilation can also be integrated into CI builds by invoking the SCSS compiler during build.
 In TFS 2015, using one of the existing gulp or grunt build tasks is recommended.
 (Note that, when using CI builds, the compiled CSS files should not be checked into source control).

 ## What are some of the key programming features SCSS provides?